SAP/luigi/docs/navigation-configuration.md

 - **pathSegment** specifies the partial URL of the current segment. **pathSegment** must not contain slashes.
   - A static settings example reflects `luigidomain.test/settings`.
   - A dynamic settings example, prefixed with a colon, loads on any other value.
+- **externalLink** is an object which indicates that the node links to an external URL.
+If this parameter is defined, **pathSegment** is ignored.
+It has the following properties:
+  - **sameWindow** defines if the external URL is opened in a new or current tab.
+  - **url** is the external URL that the node leads to.
 - **label** contains the display name of the navigation node.
 - **hideFromNav** shows or hides a navigation node.
 You can still navigate to the node but it does not show up in the top or left pane.
 - **viewUrl** contains the URL or path to a view which renders when you click the navigation node.
 Use either a full URL or a relative path.
 This value may consist of variables if you have specified a **navigationContext** with a dynamic **pathSegment**.
 If **viewUrl** is undefined, Luigi activates the child node specified in **defaultChildNode**.
 When both **viewUrl** and **defaultChildNode** are undefined, Luigi opens the first child of the current node.